-For the one-by-fours, measure the length of the wall(s) to be covered and multiply by two (if you are going to be using the existing baseboard as the bottom piece of the wainscoting, just use the single measurement, not doubled).
-For every eight feet of horizontal length, add another twelve feet to account for the vertical pieces.
-So, for an eight-foot span of wall where you need materials for the top, bottom and vertical pieces, you would need (8 x 2) + (12 x 2) = 16 + 24 = 40, i.e. forty feet of length.
-One-by-fours often come in either six-foot or eight-foot lengths so divide the final number by either six or eight to get the number of boards you will need to buy.
-If you get a decimal, always round up to be sure you have enough!
+- For the 1x4s, measure the length of the wall(s) to be covered and multiply by two (if you are going to be using the existing baseboard as the bottom piece of the wainscoting, just use the single measurement, not doubled).
+For every 8 feet of horizontal length, add another 12 feet to account for the vertical pieces.
+So, for an 8-foot span of wall where you need materials for the top, bottom and vertical pieces, you would need (8 x 2) + (12 x 2) = 16 + 24 = 40, i.e. 40 feet of length.

-To determine the amount of shoe moulding, start with the horizontal measurement you took of the wall.
-For every eight feet of wall, plan on around twenty-four feet of shoe moulding.
-Again, it's usually a good idea to round up and/or buy a little extra to make sure you have enough.
+- To determine the amount of shoe molding, start with the horizontal measurement you took of the wall.
+For every 8 feet of wall, plan on around 24 feet of shoe molding.

-The amount of both nose and cove moulding will just be the same as the horizontal measurement you took of the wall.
-Round up slightly so you have some room to make any necessary cuts.
+- The amount of both nose and cove molding will just be the same as the horizontal measurement you took of the wall.